AtandiweNdamase/DataAnalytics-week1/README.md

  - Define the problem and make an hypothesis about the problem , what data is needed and where do you get it.
  - collect from primary sources or secondary sources or internal data , marketing tools or crm software
  - clean the data and prepare it for analysis , original data might have duplicates ,anamolies, missing data
- - Analyse da
- -

  - tass , regression , time-series  cluster analysis.
- - interpret an share the results, present results into graphs Skill needed: Mathemetical skills, knowlegde of programming lanauges . phython , oracle and sql, analytical mindset.
+ - interpret and share the results, present results into graphs Skill needed: Mathemetical skills, knowlegde of programming lanauges . phython , oracle and sql, analytical mindset.
 Analytical programs: Data, storage and computing are the pillars then governance being the  base Analytical Process: